Courtesy of Hilton

 Enrollment is required for select benefits.
 Terms apply.
 The information for the Hilton Aspire card has been collected independently by AFAR.
 The card details on this page have not been reviewed or provided by the card issuer.

 If the Hilton Honors Aspire is beyond your budget, you might want to consider either the Hilton Honors American Express Surpass® Card (see rates and fees) or the Hilton Honors American Express Business Card (see rates and fees), both of which carry $95 annual fees.

-The Surpass is offering up to 180,000 bonus points—130,000 after spending $2,000 on purchases in the first three months and an additional 50,000 after spending a total of $10,000 on purchases in the first six months.
-The Hilton Business Amex is offering 130,000 bonus points after spending $3,000 on purchases in the first three months.
+Both the Surpass and the Business Hilton cards are offering up to 180,000 bonus points—130,000 after spending $2,000 on purchases in the first three months and an additional 50,000 after spending a total of $10,000 on purchases in the first six months.

 While neither offers an annual free night outright, you can earn one with either (or both) cards by spending $15,000 or more on purchases in a calendar year, and it’s subject to the same redemption terms as the Hilton Aspire’s reward (terms apply).

 Each year after their account anniversary, cardholders receive a free night award redeemable for up to 50,000 points.

 While that won’t get you into some of Marriott’s highest-category hotels, it is enough for a night at some solid options like the Ritz-Carlton, Cancún for much of the year and even some limited off-peak dates at stunners like the recently opened West Hollywood Edition.

 Earn 75,000 bonus points after making $3,000 in eligible purchases in the first three months.
 Plus, earn up to $200 in statement credits for eligible purchases at U.S. restaurants within the first six months of card membership (terms apply).